tarquin-the-brave/blog/content/posts/_re-learning-haskell-3.md

 +++

 At the end of [Part 2][part2] I set out my next goals as:
-- gain a more complete understanding of monad transformers and property based testing,
+- Gain a more complete understanding of monad transformers and property based testing,
-- cycle back around and improve the performance of my solutions, then
+- Cycle back around and improve the performance of my solutions, then
-- carry on with a more complete toolkit at my disposal.
+- Carry on with a more complete toolkit at my disposal.

 So I started search around to see what resources I could find.